The pros: Trader Joe’s Geisha Coffee is fancy looking from the outside and super limited in production.

 The cons: Expensive for Trader Joe’s standards.
 Trader Joe’s Geisha Coffee is close to $40 per pound.
 If you end up liking this coffee, you might find yourself out of luck finding it.
 This is a very perfumed coffee from the time you open to the can, to the time you grind, to when you brew which literally might not be everyone’s cup of

-For $19.99 you are getting an 8 ounce can of Trader Joe’s Geisha Coffee.
-While not cheap and is a completely different experience than most coffees I’ve tried.
-If you decide you must have this product and you are on eBay there is one listing for the buy it now price of $59.99.
+The verdict: For $19.99 you are getting an 8 ounce can of Trader Joe’s Geisha Coffee.
+While not cheap and is a completely different experience than most coffees I’ve tried. .
 However, I’d say save your money.
 The can is very pretty with its gold details.
 It should be for its price too.
 To add an air of exclusivity a label has been placed across the top to let you know that you are the lucky owner of one of only 48 cans allotted to your local Trader Joe’s.
 The Perfect Daily Grind describes a different brand of Geisha coffee and what makes Geisha coffee what it is, but certain things remain constant between the Geisha varieties.

 Out of the can, the smell was not like most other coffees.
 For the first time I took a deep breath of the freshly opened canned and did not like what was going up my nostrils.
 I brewed some of my regular coffee just in case this coffee was going to be a fail.
 What was so different about the smell?
 The coffee smelled of more floral notes than a spring day.
 Unfortunately, I did not care for the smell at all and braced myself.
 I ground the coffee and the smell was more of a mix of floral and citrus notes.
 Still, I was unimpressed.